Table of Contents

 Understanding Atkins

-The Atkins Diet, created by Dr. Robert C. Atkins, is another
+The Atkins Diet, created by Dr. Robert C. Atkins, is another low-carb diet

-still losing weight and maintaining overall health.
+weight and maintaining overall health.

 How It Works

-Atkins works by limiting carbohydrate consumption in the
+Atkins works by limiting carbohydrate consumption in the initial phases and

 Key Differences Between Keto and Atkins